Plant DetailShow Menu

 Flower Description:

 This plant has white-pink blossoms in clusters in mid-April.
-However, it needs a pollinator with a similar bloom time.
+However, it needs a another tree with a similar bloom time to cause pollination.

 • Leaves: